 More than one method may be used for fixing a cookware handle to pots and pans.
+The fixing system has a major impact on the safety and performance of the final product.
+No matter which level of the market you are trying to attract (budget, mid-range or luxury), consumers will always be interested in safety as a selling feature.
 Choosing the right one is a crucial part of developing a long-lasting cookware collection.

 Cookware Fixing Methods